 The Crusaders meets weekly on Sundays at 10:30am in Room 113.
 Singing, prayer, and Bible study represent the core nature of the Crusaders class.
 The group is a loving and caring class that offers Christ to all.
 Our door is always open to new and mature Christians who want to know more about the Bible.
 The Crusaders Class uses the International Bible Series and offers open discussion and emphasizes the sharing of our thoughts and experiences.
 Crusaders welcomes visitors and reaches out to care about each other and about you!
 Contact Jim Conklin for more details.

 Reading and studying scripture is an important part of Christian discipleship.
 Bible studies of various lengths and topics are offered throughout the year.
-Our upcoming Bible studies are listed below.
+Past studies have covered topics including the Gospels, the Lord’s Prayer, and Christian character, as well as special studies for Lent and Advent.